Mirend/Articles/EntraIDAssessment.md

 Set-AzVMExtension -Name AzureMonitorWindowsAgent -ExtensionType AzureMonitorWindowsAgent -Publisher Microsoft.Azure.Monitor -ResourceGroupName Assessment -VMName Assessment -Location EastUS -TypeHandlerVersion 1.0 -EnableAutomaticUpgrade $true
 ```

+###### Michael Crane -- I guessed what the following is?
+There's no explanation for it.
+Is it a troubleshooting step or should it be a different category?
 ```
-Clear-MicrosoftAssessmentsApplication -IncludeAADApplication $true
+//Run the following to remove the assessment when complete Clear-MicrosoftAssessmentsApplication -IncludeAADApplication $true
 ```
 </details>